cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 This implementation preserves both fungibility & supply.

-Fungibility: If tokens have been sent to the coutnerparty chain, they can be redeemed back in the same denomination & amount on the source chain.
+Fungibility: If tokens have been sent to the counterparty chain, they can be redeemed back in the same denomination & amount on the source chain.

 Supply: Redefine supply as unlocked tokens.
 All send-recv pairs sum to net zero.
 Source chain can change supply.